About TIPA

 Meet The Team

 The team is full of enthusiasm, passionate and creative.
-The nine full time employees of TIPA are professionals in their respective fields and have a great ability to step back on their work to adapt to the different challenges on the field.
+The employees of TIPA are professionals in their respective fields and have a great ability to step back on their work to adapt to the different challenges on the field.
 With empathy and caring, the team has build a trustful relationship with children, teachers and parents.
 This commitment and professionalism invite educators and partners to collaborate for the development of vulnerable children.

 tipa-presentati_55355057 (2)